 Below are some common questions we receive about volunteering at Memorial Hospital of South Bend.
-If your question is not answered here or you need additional information, please contact the Ambassador Services office during normal business hours.
+If your question is not answered here or you need additional information, please contact the Ambassador Services office.

 Q: How do I get started on the path to volunteering at Memorial?

-A: Do I need to come to both session 1 and session 2 of orientation?
-Yes, you need to attend both session 1 and session 2, as they each cover completely different information.
+Q: Do I need to come to both session 1 and session 2 of orientation?

 Q: Is there a minimum volunteering requirement?